-The goal of the Natalie Taylor and Grossman Scholar Programs is to formally engage students in service experiences embedded in their academic and co-curricular experiences.
+The goal of the Natalie Taylor Scholar Program is to formally engage students in service experiences embedded in their academic and co-curricular experiences.
 The program was created to recognize and reward community and civic engagement and will distinguish students who have committed themselves to service, community engagement, and social responsibility.

-Natalie Taylor and Grossman Scholars will be noted on the student’s transcript; will be recognized at the senior awards ceremony; and will wear a medal of recognition at graduation.
+Natalie Taylor Scholars will be recognized at the senior awards ceremony; and will wear a stole of recognition at graduation.

-Through an application and interview process, students will be accepted into the Natalie Taylor and Grossman Scholar program.
+Through an application and interview process, students will be accepted into the Natalie Taylor Scholar program.
 Limited funds will be available for service immersion experiences.

 - Foundations of Management and Entrepreneurship (FME)

-- Students can apply either in the fall of their sophomore or junior year
+- Students can apply either in the spring of their first of sophomore year

-- 200 additional hours of service including at least: One immersion service experience—Habitat for Humanity, Summer Corps, Bernon Internship Program (at least 40 hours) or Service Leadership Experience (must be approved by director, Bernon Center)
+- 200 additional hours of service including at least: One immersion service experience—Habitat for Humanity, Summer Corps, or Service Leadership Experience (must be approved by director, Faith & Service)

-- 2-credit class, Be the Change, taught by Dennis Hanno, James Hunt, Danna Greenberg, and Kate McKone-Sweet
+- 2-credit class, Be the Change, taught by Lisa Thomas and Stephen Deets

 The Be the Change course and project will be completed in the spring of the student’s senior year with the intention of creating graduating students who are engaged, socially responsible global leaders.